browserengineering/book/book/http.md

 same socket instead of creating a new one.
 This will speed up repeated requests to the same server, which is common.

-*Redirects:* Error codes in the 300 range request a redirect.
+*Redirects*.
+Error codes in the 300 range request a redirect.
 When your browser encounters one, it should make a new request to the URL given in the `Location` header.
 Sometimes the `Location` header is a full URL, but sometimes it skips the host and scheme and just starts